 A CT scan of the head can give some information about the eyes, facial bones, air-filled cavities (sinuses) within the bones around the nose, and the inner ear.
-If these areas are of concern, a specific CT scan of the area is usually
+If these areas are of concern, a specific CT scan of the area is usually done.

 A CT scan of the head may be used to evaluate headaches.

 Health Tools help you make wise health decisions or take action to improve your health.

 A CT scan of the head is done to:

 - Find the cause of symptoms, such as confusion, paralysis , numbness, vision problems, vertigo , or headaches, that might mean a brain injury, a brain tumor, a ruptured aneurysm , or bleeding inside the head.

 - Look for problems of the middle ear bones and the auditory nerve .